What Is Intelligence? The Faculty That Guides the Mind What Is Intelligence? The Faculty That Guides the Mind

 The mind thinks.

-Intelligence understands.
+Intelligence discriminates.

 The mind creates movement.

-Intelligence gives direction.
+Intelligence gives right direction.

-Without intelligence and viveka, life becomes scattered.
+Without intelligence, life becomes scattered.

-With them, clarity begins.
+With it, clarity begins.

 Part of the Series: This understanding leads naturally to the next enquiry, the role of ego.